-Changing people's beliefs and behaviors is challenging (Dietsch et al. 2017), therefore the motivation to change and the message on the need to change must be compelling.
-Programs should engage the public, so they have ownership in the bear resource and a desire to effect change.
-People must change their thinking from "Why do I have to change my behavior if a bear moved into my neighborhood?" to "I understand bears are here so how can I be more responsible in avoiding conflicts?"
-Agencies have been somewhat effective at educating the public-most people believe conflicts can be solved with proactive practices (garbage containment) because the agency messages have told them that.
+Changing people's beliefs and behaviors is challenging (Dietsch et al. 2017), therefore the motivation to change and the message on the need to change has to be compelling.
+To achieve this, programs must engage the public so they have ownership in the bear resource and a desire to effect change.
+People have to change their thinking from "Why do I have to change my behavior if a bear moved into my neighborhood?" to "I understand bears are here so how can I be more responsible in avoiding conflicts?"

-Human-bear conflicts occur in a variety of locations such as agricultural, urban, and back country, necessitating the need for multiple source solutions (Decker et al. 2005).
+Human-bear conflicts occur in a variety of locations such as agricultural, urban and back country.
+This necessitates the need for multiple source solutions (Decker et al 2005).
 In rural or agro-ecological systems, conflict often results from attacks on livestock or damage to crops.
 In these areas, the human population is smaller, and generally fewer people are involved in resolving conflict compared with urban environments.

-Education is proactive and can reduce time and costs associated with agency personnel handling human-bear conflicts.
+Advantages: Education is proactive and can reduce time and costs associated with agency personnel handling human-bear conflicts.
 Removing attractants will typically reduce the conflict markedly.
 Having a clear and consistent message that is adaptive over time invokes a positive image of the agency and personnel among the public and elected officials.
-Effective education may also serve to establish the agency as the bear management authority and increase buy-in from the public for the agency's actions.

-There must be a constant application of educational plans and methods, reaching a large and diverse public.
+Disadvantages: There must be a constant application of educational plans and methods, reaching a large and diverse public.
 Efficacy can be gauged by public adoption of the message that the agency delivers.
-Public information and education may require personnel to deliver personal messages in addition to the consistent, persistent, and focused messages.
-The human resource costs of this investment must be considered, which is necessary for the process to be successful.
-Despite a strong educational message, researchers in New York found that the most common reason for taking bear-proofing actions was direct conflict experiences with bears (Gore et al. 2008).
-Education, despite the best efforts of agencies to deliver messages and encourage appropriate behavior, has limitations.
+Public information and education may require personnel to deliver personal messages in addition to the consistent, persistent, and focused messages that the agency must deliver.
+The human resource costs of this investment must be considered and is necessary for the process to be successful.
+Despite a strong educational message, researchers in New York found that the most common reason for taking bear-proofing actions was direct conflict experiences with bears (Gore et al 2008).
+Education, despite the best efforts of agencies to deliver messages and encourage conformity has its limitations such as, during times of drought when more bears are forced into urban areas in search of anthropogenic food sources, in seasonal communities with transient residents and the potential lack of compliance and cooperation of waste management companies.

-Bear Smart Durango began in 2003 as the educational arm of a series of community discussions called the Bear and Garbage Roundtable, where varied stakeholders met to troubleshoot growing human-bear conflict.
+Bear Smart Durango began in 2003 as the educational arm of a series of community discussions called the Bear and Trash Roundtable meetings, where varied stakeholders met to troubleshoot growing human-bear conflict.
 As with many issues, it was decided to first raise awareness in the community.
-A survey was conducted, and banners, fliers, garbage can tags, and other educational materials were produced, in addition to special events.
+A survey was conducted, and banners, fliers, trash can tags, and other educational materials were produced, in addition to special events.

-The high number of human-bear conflicts during 2007 highlighted the limitations of an education-only approach.
-La Plata County passed a bear and garbage ordinance in 2008 and the City of Durango followed in 2010 with a wildlife ordinance.
+The bad human-bear conflict season of 2007 highlighted the limitations of an education-only approach and it readily became apparent that priority need be placed on reducing human foods that attract bears near people and homes.
+La Plata County passed a bear and trash ordinance in 2008 and the City of Durango followed in 2010 with a wildlife ordinance.
 However, ordinances and bylaws are only as effective as the level and diligence of enforcement.

-While noting the importance of ongoing public education, Bear Smart Durango in recent years has shifted emphasis to attractant removal programs, including assisting county residents with electric fencing, a fruit-gleaning program, and loaning out bear-resistant containers to residents in need.
+While noting the importance of ongoing public education, Bear Smart Durango in recent years has shifted emphasis to attractant removal programs - including assisting county residents with electric fencing, a fruit-gleaning program, and loaning out bear-resistant containers to residents in need.
 Education has focused on encouraging the next generation to practice Bear Smart measures.